dliberat/yakubun/README.md

 6. Bullet spaces (`bulletSpaces`)

    When using a bullet point to start a segment (or after a newline denoted by "\n"), it checks to make sure that a space exists between the bullet point and whatever text follows it.
 Recognized bullet points are dashes (-), katakana middle dots (・), black squares (■), and black down-pointing triangles (▼).

+   Additional bullets can be added in the `customBullets` key of the `checkOptions`. `customBullets` should be a string containing all the bullets that you wish to add to the check.
+All bullets must occupy a single unicode code point.

 7. Oxford commas